 Was any consideration given to lowering the weight limit of the bridge (to just cars, no trucks) rather than closing it completely?

 Yes, initially we hoped the results would allow us to load limit the bridge and allow some vehicles and traffic.
 Based upon recent calculations using the mandated standards, there are a couple of key connections between steel members on the underside of the deck (“cords”) that may not be able to safely support the bridge itself or any additional weight.
 We are continuing to review the calculations and perform additional analysis, but at this time, the analysis indicates it is not safe to have traffic on the bridge.

 The structural engineers have enough information at this point to know that there are concerns, mathematically, with structural integrity.
 We carefully considered whether load limiting was an option at this point.
 It is not, based upon the standards in the new calculation formulas and what we know at this time.
 If we learn more that will let us reach a different conclusion, we will make adjustments.
-This is an emergency closure, carefully considered by structural engineers based on the information developed as of June 16.

 How long have you been reviewing this issue?
-If there was a problem, why are you just now closing the bridge?

 A series of increasingly detailed calculations have been performed over the last couple of weeks.
 An outside consultant was engaged to review our initial calculations and results, and to look in more detail at the strength of individual gusset plate connections, given that these are new processes and the threshold results were so anomalous.
 The consultant engineers identified a couple of key gusset plate connections between steel members on the underside of the deck (“cords”) that may not be able to safely support the bridge itself or any additional weight based on the most current standards.

 Can't you let bicycles and pedestrians use the bridge?